2. Numeric vectors#

 Note

-Whether it was a good programming practice to actually
+Whether we consider a good programming practice the implementation of

-implement a range of varied behaviours inside a single
+a range of varied behaviours inside a single function is a question of taste.

-On the one hand, in all of the examples above, we do repeat the input elements
+On the one hand, in all of the preceding examples, we do repeat the input

-somehow, so remembering just one function name is really convenient.
+elements somehow, so remembering just one function name is really

 depending, e.g., on the length of the times